UCL/STIR/src/samples/PET_simulation/README.txt

 - Reconstructed images are scaled w.r.t. the input image.
 The scaling factor is equal to reconstructed_x_voxel_size / original_x_voxel_size.

-- It will be easy to run multiple noise realisations.
-Just change the seed when calling poisson_noise (no need to rerun simulate_data.sh of course).
+- It would be relatively easy to run multiple noise realisations.
+Just change the seed when calling poisson_noise and rename your output files (e.g. using the seed) (no need to rerun simulate_data.sh of course).

 Enjoy!